 Gas safe register is the official list of gas engineers who are qualified to work safely and legally on gas appliances.

 If you rent your empty property on an assured shorthold tenancy you have to place your tenant’s deposit in a tenancy deposit protection (TDP) scheme.
 You need to put the deposit in the scheme within 30 days of getting it.

 You can use a letting agent to rent out your empty home for you.
-But they will charge you a fee for doing this.
+They will charge you a fee for doing this.
 Letting agents offer different services.
 Here are some things they can do for you:

 - find a tenant

 Bear in mind that if you choose full management it can cost you between 7 to 12% of the rent.
 It’s a good idea for you to do your research carefully to find a good letting agent.

 Empty Homes Grants help empty home owners to complete repairs on their properties, so that they can then rent them out to people in priority housing need.